Making Editing Accessible

 I might need a payment plan

 Editing is expensive.
 Looking for an "affordable" editor is fruitless as affordability is subjective and we charge what we do for good reason.
-There are a couple of things to consider before you choose to invest in an editor, but I'm an editor not a financial advisor so perhaps I'm not the best placed to inform you on that.
+There are a couple of things to consider before you choose to invest in an editor, but I'm an editor not a financial adviser so perhaps I'm not the best placed to inform you on that.
 If, ultimately, you've decided that a payment plan would be feasible for you then look for an editor that offers them.
 Some do and some don't.

 Chat with me about payment plans today!